baumrock/RockMigrations/docs/config-migrations/readme.md

 RockMigrations can create class constant traits/classes for you that make working with your assets a breeze.
 This feature is NOT enabled by default, so be sure to check out the instructions about them at the end of this page!

+## Config Migration Hooks

+RockMigrations provides a powerful hooks system that allows you to execute code at specific points during the migration process.
+This is particularly useful for handling dependencies and circular references.

+For detailed information about config migration hooks, see the [Config Migration Hooks Documentation](../config-migrations-hooks/).

 ## Example Migration Files

 ### Field